danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day2.md

 ## Student Lab: Azure Notebooks
-The students should now do the Azure Notebooks lab to mirror the demo you just gave.
+The students should now do the Azure Notebooks lab to mirror the demo you just presented.

+## Summary
+Today's workshop covered the following topics:
 * Create a free Azure Notebooks account
 * Create a new Project
 * Create a new Notebook